 Falling just inside the Arctic Circle, North Norway is a wildlife-rich span of majestic fjords, enchanting islands, and deep-forested Nordic coastline comprising roughly 35% of the mainland and encompassing its three northernmost counties: Finnmark, Troms, and Nordland.

-We run our Northern Norway cruises on our two historic schooners, Rembrandt van Rijn and Noorderlicht, and our emphasis is hands-on sailing, wilderness skiing, whale watching, and of course, views of the magical northern lights (aurora borealis).
+We run our Northern Norway cruises on our historic schooner, Rembrandt van Rijn, and our emphasis is hands-on sailing, wilderness skiing, whale watching, and of course, views of the magical northern lights (aurora borealis).

 Recently we asked our expedition leaders their opinions on and experiences in this scenic Norwegian area.
 We received these illuminating answers.